thisisobate/kyverno-website/src/content/docs/policies/other/disable-automountserviceaccounttoken/disable-automountserviceaccounttoken.md

 ---
-title: "Disable automountServiceAccountToken"
+title: 'Disable automountServiceAccountToken'
 category: Other, EKS Best Practices
 version: 1.6.0
 subject: ServiceAccount
-policyType: "mutate"
+policyType: 'mutate'
 description: >
   A new ServiceAccount called `default` is created whenever a new Namespace is created.
 Pods spawned in that Namespace, unless otherwise set, will be assigned this ServiceAccount.
 This policy mutates any new `default` ServiceAccounts to disable auto-mounting of the token into Pods obviating the need to do so individually.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/disable-automountserviceaccounttoken/disable-automountserviceaccounttoken.yaml" target="-blank">/other/disable-automountserviceaccounttoken/disable-automountserviceaccounttoken.yaml</a>

 ```yaml